kernelsmith/evil_url/README.md

 ### Getting a URL

-just issue a GET to the server, almost anything except what's noted below
+just issue a GET to the server, almost anything except what's noted below, and you'll be redirected to the evil url

 ### Adding a URL via a form